Updated 8 March 2023

 “The financial sector hasn’t made sure there are enough qualified women standing by to take on CEO positions”, says Charlotte Skovgaard, CEO at Merkur Cooperative Bank (Denmark).
 “There are many reasons for this, but unconscious biases undoubtedly stand in the way when boards and management in the financial sector discuss and plan succession.”

-This lack of high-level female leadership has consequences for the young women and girls who hope to enter the financial industry.
-“Being one of only 6 women in the Danish financial sector I – and other women – are missing out on female role models who we can see ourselves in and be inspired by”, Skovaarg notes.
+This lack of high-level female leadership has consequences for young women and girls who hope to enter the financial industry.
+“Being one of only six women in the Danish financial sector I – and other women – are missing out on female role models who we can see ourselves in and be inspired by”, Skovaarg notes.

-While today’s female executives did not have the benefit of seeing people like themselves in positions of power, these innovative CEOs are already serving as inspiration for those who come after them.
-Such inspirational women include Tonita Webb, CEO of Verity Credit Union (USA), the first woman and black person in managing the bank, named 2021 Women of Influence; Rupali Kalita, the Managing Director & CEO of North East Small Finance Bank (India), under whose guidance the bank was awarded its current license on 31st March 2017; and Christine Bergeron, President and CEO of Vancity, Canada’s largest community credit union, and recognised as 2022 Influential Women in Business (IWIB) Awards.
+While today’s women executives do not have the benefit of seeing people like themselves in positions of power, these innovative CEOs are already serving as inspiration for those who come after them.
+Such inspirational women include Tonita Webb, President and CEO of Verity Credit Union (USA), the first woman and black person in managing the bank, named 2021 Women of Influence; Rupali Kalita, the Managing Director & CEO of North East Small Finance Bank (India), under whose guidance the bank was awarded its current license on 31st March 2017; and Christine Bergeron, President and CEO of Vancity, Canada’s largest community credit union, and recognised as 2022 Influential Women in Business (IWIB) Awards.

 A more gender-balance financial system